ADGEfficiency/programming-resources/data-engineering/postgres.md

 Schemas allow you to organize database objects into logical groups

-`public` schema is the default - these are equivilant:
+`public` schema is the default - these are equivalent:

 ```sql
 CREATE TABLE name